 - 5.00mm crochet hook

-- Worsted weight yarn in black and red – I used Sprightly Acrylic in Black & Crimson
+- # 4 worsted weight yarn in black and red – Knit Picks Brava Worsted in Black and Wine

 - Tapestry needle

 - ch – chain